idanarye/vim-erroneous/README.md

 writes nothing to stderr, so without Ruby Erroneous is unable to tell if a call to a Maven task has succedded or failed, and simply doesn't work.

-Also, with Ruby, when Erroneous runs a command, you can see it's output as it runs.
+Also, with Ruby and unless you run Windows, when Erroneous runs a command, you can see it's output as it runs.
 Without Ruby, Erroneous redirects the command's stdout and stderr to files that it reads, so you can only get the results once the command finishes.
 That also means that without Ruby, you will see stdout and then stderr, even if the command was writing to them both alternately.

 So: use Ruby.
 It's awesome.